QusaiAlsaidi/AFRAS/README.md

 Project Supervisors: Dr Joseph Mani, Dr Vijaya Padmanabha

-This was a final project for our Computer Science Bachelor's Degree in Modern College of Business and Science.
+This was a final project for our Computer Science Bachelor's Degree in The Modern College of Business and Science.

 For more details, please look at the Project Report